 Our Community Setting

-Patients are scheduled every 30 minutes.
+Patients are currently scheduled every 90 minutes due to Covid-19.
+We are spacing patients out for the time being to give ample time to disinfect, clean and fully ventilate the treatment rooms between patients.
 This is plenty of time to gather the information needed to make a diagnosis and craft an acupuncture treatment.
 All treatments are given in private rooms, unlike most community acupuncture clinics.
 We feel this is best for insuring safety, privacy, and a peaceful experience for each patient.

 Each patient gets time to talk about concerns privately and then receives treatment in a calming private space.
 Gentle music plays in the background.
 Most people lie back and fall asleep, or drift into a calm, peaceful mental state.